 M. Evaluator qualifications

-56. Evaluators must possess an appropriate level of expertise and relevant experience in the estimation of quantities associated with the type of reservoir under evaluation.
+56. Evaluators must possess an appropriate level of expertise and relevant experience in the estimation of quantities associated with the type of reservoir and injection project under evaluation.

 UNFC-2009 Injection Projects Specifications for public comment: 8 July 2015